Setting up a GitLab runner for MATLAB

 In order for a GitLab runner to execute MATLAB code, it needs to be able to access a container with MATLAB installed.
 The aim of this step is to create a Docker image with MATLAB installation that can be used by a GitLab runner.
 By building our own Docker image, we can specify the MATLAB version and customize the installed toolboxes.

-This Dockerfile is based on MATLAB’s Dockerfile template.
-We will make the following modifications to this template:
+The Dockerfile below is based on MATLAB’s MATLAB Dockerfile 2021.
+We will make the following (highlighted) modifications to this template:

 sudo docker imagesThis image is now available locally on the VPS.